 It’s generally very helpful to keep a running list of all the alters in your system as you become aware of them.
 As of the writing of this article, our system has 23 alters and counting, so a list is very necessary to keep track of everybody!
 In addition to this list, we also have a file on our desktop that contains a series of avatars we’ve created to represent each person in the system.
 If our emotional baseline isn’t distinctive enough to determine who is fronting, usually our second line of defense is to look through that file.

 Alters typically have an idea of their self-image which is frequently different from that of the body.
 It’s common for systems to get in the habit of searching for “face claims” on Pinterest or to use avatar-makers to create a likeness of themselves, which helps with feeling real and valid.
-We primarily use this piccrew and Facebook messenger’s avatar maker for ours.
+We used to have a piccrew that we liked to use but it has since been taken down and we don’t like the style of the facebook avatar maker anymore either.
+So if you have any suggestions for good avatar makers, please leave them in the comments!

 If we look through these avatars, oftentimes one of the images will stand out or otherwise produce a “That’s me!” feeling.
 In contrast, looking at the other alters or looking at photos of the body will produce a flat, disinterested feeling that signals whoever is fronting does not resonate with that identity.